 - Hollow World: Hell in Inside Outside.
 According to some characters, it used to be flat but changed as scientific knowledge advanced.
 It's later revealed, however, that this is false and that hell is a space station.

 - Humans Are the Real Monsters: In Venus on the Half-Shell every alien race points out that humans smell awful.
 So humans create a huge industry of special deodorants.
-Wondering why humans smell so bad to other races, some of whom smell like a sewer, it is pointed out that human morals stink, so that makes our smell stink.
+The narrator points out that human morals stink, so that makes our smell stink.
 Yes, it's a strange book.

 - Magic Meteor: The Wold Newton meteorite.

 - Massive Multiplayer Crossover: The Wold-Newton universe includes scores of public domain characters as well as many characters popular from early Radio Drama and film, such as The Shadow and Tarzan, who are not quite out of copyright.
 Fans have added many modern TV characters to the list.
-The Riverworld series does this with actual people from history (and how!)
+The Riverworld series does this with actual people from history.

-- Mass Super-Empowering Event: In the "biographies" of Tarzan and Doc Savage (and the Massively Multiplayer Crossover "Wold Newton Universe" based on Phillip's stories), the Event is the titular Wold Newton meteorite.
-The radiation of the meteorite affected the passengers of a passing coach (and several animals in the area); their descendants were endowed with unusual strength, intelligence, and ambition, becoming the inspiration for many of the heroes and villains of fiction.
-(See the other wiki for more details.
+- Mass Super-Empowering Event: In the "biographies" of Tarzan and Doc Savage (and the Massive Multiplayer Crossover "Wold Newton Universe" based on Phillip's stories), the Event is the titular Wold Newton meteorite.
+The radiation of the meteorite affected the passengers of a passing coach (and several animals in the area).
+Their descendants were endowed with unusual strength, intelligence, and ambition, becoming the inspiration for many of the heroes and villains of fiction.
+(See the other wiki for more details.)

 - Meta Origin: The Wold Newton Family concept posited the Wold Newton meteorite as a source of mutation, which, while generally not producing metahumans, produced an extended family including Tarzan, Doc Savage et al.